2021-mccabe-vanderbilt-es1403/ES140X/README.md

 To participate in this class effectively, students will also need to create set up an Anaconda environment in their computer.
 The Anaconda environment will help manage all the softwares used in this course.
-The detailed instructions for those can be found by following the link in the header.
+The detailed instructions for those can be found by following the link for what type of computer you will be using.

 ## Install Etomica
-Complete these instructions after your first class (10/28). <br/>
+Complete these instructions after your first class and before your second class (11/01-11/03). <br/>
 [Mac Users](instructions/install_etomica_MacOS.md) <br/>
 [Windows and Linux Users](instructions/install_etomica_Windows.md) <br/>

 We will run some simulations using a learning module called etomica developed from the University of Buffalo.
 Here is a link to the website if you're curious about what it can do http://www.etomica.org/app/modules/

 ## Install VMD
-Complete these instructions after your first class (10/28). <br/>
+Complete these instructions after your first class and before your second class (11/01-11/03). <br/>
 [Mac Users](instructions/install_VMD_MacOS.md) <br/>
 [Windows and Linux Users](instructions/install_VMD_Windows.md) <br/>